Harikatha

 Bhadragiri Achyuta Das performing Harikatha in Kannada.

-Harikatha (Kannada: ಹರಿಕಥೆ : Harikathe; Telugu: హరికథ : Harikatha; Marathi: हरीपाठ : Haripatha, lit. 'story of Hari'), also known as Harikatha Kaalakshepam in Telugu, Tamil and Malayalam(lit. 'spending time to listen to Hari's story'), is a form of Hindu traditional discourse in which the storyteller explores a traditional theme, usually the life of a saint or a story from an Indian epic.
-The person telling the story through songs, music and narration is called a Haridasa.
+Harikatha (हरिकथा, ಹರಿಕಥೆ, హరికథ, हरीपाठ), also known as Harikatha Kaalakshepam in Telugu, Tamil and Malayalam (lit. 'spending time to listen to Hari's story'), is a form of Hindu traditional discourse in which the storyteller explores a traditional theme, usually the life of a saint or a story from an Indian epic.
+The person telling the story through songs, music and narration is called a Haridāsa (हरिदास).

-Harikatha is a composite art form composed of storytelling, poetry, music, drama, dance, and philosophy most prevalent in Andhra Pradesh, Telangana, Maharashtra, Karnataka, Kerala and ancient Tamil Nadu.
+Harikatha is a composite art form composed of storytelling, poetry, music, drama, dance, and philosophy, most prevalent in Andhra Pradesh, Telangana, Maharashtra, Karnataka, Kerala and ancient Tamil Nadu.
 Any Hindu religious theme may be the subject for the Harikatha.
 At its peak Harikatha was a popular medium of entertainment, which helped transmit cultural, educational and religious values to the masses.
 The main aim of Harikatha is to imbue truth and righteousness in the minds of people and sow the seeds of devotion in them.
-Another of the aims is to educate them about knowledge of Ātman (the self) through stories and show them the path of liberation.
+Another of the aims is to educate them about the knowledge of Ātman (the self) through stories and show them the path of liberation.